 More time at home

 One of the main reasons that home renovation is on the rise is the simple fact that people are becoming more aware day by day of the things that drive them crazy about their homes.
-In the first weeks, it was all about the squeaky door or the broken hinge.
-But with fewer outside distractions, and months of 24/7 time in the home with no end in sight, homeowners are finding that they just have to take care of some of their residential pet peeves.
+In the first weeks of the pandemic, it was all about the squeaky door or the broken hinge.
+But as we continue to spend more time in our homes, even as the pandemic evolves, homeowners are finding that they just have to take care of some of their residential pet peeves.

-In terms of logistics, a home that normally accommodates a family for only a few hours each day has become a round-the-clock workplace, schoolroom, plus entertainment and recreation venue.
-That puts a lot of added pressure on the space to perform.
+In terms of logistics, a home that normally accommodates a family for only a few hours each day has become for some a round-the-clock workplace, plus entertainment and recreation venue.
+That puts a lot of added pressure on spaces to perform.

 More space-use versatility